Last Updated on

-- Cut the aubergines into 1 ½ cm/ 0.6 inch slices, sprinkle them with some salt and let them sit for 20 minutes.
-Dry them off with kitchen paper, pressing lightly and cut them into chunks.
+- Cut the aubergines into chunky cubes, sprinkle them with some salt and let them sit for 20 minutes.
+Dry them off with kitchen paper, pressing lightly.

-- Peal the garlic cloves, smash them slightly but leave them whole.
+- Peel the garlic cloves, smash them slightly but leave them whole.
 Heat the olive oil in a wide non-stick pan and add the garlic cloves.
 Turn the heat to low and fry the garlic, stirring often, until it starts to sizzle and smell.
-Don't let them burn.
+Don't let it burn.

 - While the sauce is cooking, start cooking the spaghetti.

 - Mash the aubergines with a fork, add the sliced basil leaves, season to taste, and mix with the spaghetti.
 Serve with some grated Parmesan if desired.

 Nutrition Information:Yield: 4 Serving Size: 1